jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

  * SQL Server (Microsoft)

 You can use rules to deny or allows traffic based on source IP, source Port, Destination IP, or Destination Port.
 Some people urge turning the firewall off because of complexity.
 I do not recommend this.
 If y9ou are going to run a business, you need to understand what ports are open and why--opening them all is not a solution and could be a violation of laws regarding security and privacy.

+Firewalld for systemd  and pf for BSD

+### pfsense

+Firewall distro

 ## Chapter Conclusions and Review